How to Design Perfect Loop Tracks in PolyTrack: Creator's Guide

 Symptom: Player falls at loop's apex

-Impact: 87% of failed loop tracks
+Impact: One of the most common reasons loop tracks fail

 Fix: Add boost pad, increase approach, OR reduce loop size 20%